50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 which is a Strouhal number, i.e.,

-5. Therefore, based on the foregoing analysis, we have that
+5. Therefore, based on the preceding analysis, then

 or